 Our company formation specialists in Germany can offer detailed information on all the formalities that need to be completed when opening a subsidiary.

-Taxation of a German subsidiary
+Taxation of a German subsidiary in 2021

 It is important to know that the foreign subsidiary will fall under the rules and regulations imposed for any other type of company operating on the local market, which means that the company will have to register for the following taxes: